A guide for couples looking to find the "right" photographer for their big day!

 Higher priced photographers are typically more financially stable, have worked with a larger volume of clients, are better supported with client reviews, generally have professional quality gear and backup equipment, have better client experiences, and a ton of experience photographing couples and weddings.

 Also important when comparing prices is actually reviewing what is included (and not included) in the wedding photography packages.
-A $4,000 package that includes an full day coverage, an engagement session and an album is very different than a $4,000 package that just includes wedding day coverage.
+A $5,000 package that includes a full day coverage, 2 photographers, an engagement session and an album is very different than a $5,000 package that just includes wedding day coverage with a single photographer.

 How to choose a wedding photographer - frequently asked questions